JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

            all  --  0.0.0.0/0            0.0.0.0/0            recent: SET name: SSH side: source DROP       all  --  0.0.0.0/0            0.0.0.0/0            recent: UPDATE seconds: 60 hit_count: 4 name: SSH side: source

 Which is great!
 But the issue is that if you restart you server, all of your rules will be gone.
 That is where `iptables-persistent` comes in.
 And using it is pretty simple.

-Simply copy the `iptables.conf` file you created just now into `/etc/iptables/rules.v4`:
+Just copy the `iptables.conf` file you created just now into `/etc/iptables/rules.v4`:

     sudo cp ~/iptables.conf /etc/iptables/rules.v4